svakam/201aboutme/README.md

 ### Code Example
 - Week 1, Day 2: simple if/else statements with prompt(); and alert(); practice.
+- Week 1, Day 3: for/while loops, increment where needed

 ### Motivation
 - Besides doing this for Code 201, I want to practice making skeleton websites and JS quickly and easily.